Admonitions

 This is a formatted warning in .rst.

-Rendering results:
+Rendering examples:

 Tip